 At the time, air was thought to be an insulator and not an electric conductor.
 With more work, however, scientists discovered that air can conduct electricity if its molecules are charged or ionized.
 This would most commonly happen when the molecules interact with charged particles or X-rays.

 But where these charged particles came from was a mystery; even attempts to block the charge with large amounts of lead were coming up empty.
 On Aug.
 7, 1912, physicist Victor Hess flew a high-altitude balloon to 17,400 feet (5,300 meters).
-He discovered three times more ionizing radiation there than on the ground, which meant the radiation had to be coming from outer space.
+He discovered three times more ionizing radiation there than on the ground, meaning the radiation had to come from outer space.

 But tracing cosmic ray "origin stories" took more than a century.
 In 2013, NASA's Fermi Gamma-ray Space Telescope released results from observing two supernova remnants in the Milky Way: IC 433 and W44.

 Among the products of these star explosions are gamma-ray photons, which (unlike cosmic rays) are not affected by magnetic fields.
-The gamma-rays studied had the same energy signature as subatomic particles called neutral pions.
-Pions are produced when protons get stuck in a magnetic field inside the shockwave of the supernova and crash into each other.
+The gamma rays studied had the same energy signature as subatomic particles called neutral pions.
+Pions are produced when protons get stuck in a magnetic field inside the supernova's shockwave and crash into each other.

 In other words, the matching energy signatures showed that protons could move at fast enough speeds within supernovas to create cosmic rays.